-Partner with Your Students
+Partner with your students

 Next, you should enlist your students to help keep themselves and their data safe while they are online.
-Start by introducing the idea of online privacy to your class and explaining why it’s so important.
+Start by introducing the idea of online privacy to your class and explain why it’s so important.
 Explain the concept of good digital citizenship and how students should conduct themselves online.
-Then let students know that you are there to help them stay safe online, but ultimately the power is theirs.
+Then let students know you are there to help them stay safe online, but ultimately the power is theirs.

 You might consider asking students to take a pledge promising to avoid dangerous online behaviors and help prevent cyberbullying.
 Plan activities and lessons throughout the year to remind them about online privacy, and keep the concept front-of-mind for your students.
 The Cybersecurity & Infrastructure Security Agency (CISA) of the U.S. has a list of student resources to help you get the message across.

-Although there are many gray areas in the online privacy debate, there are a few personal details that students should never post online, no matter what.
+Although there are many gray areas in the online privacy debate, there are a few personal details students should never post online, no matter what.
 Remind your students never to share the following information in any online forum: